dotnet/docs/docs/core/extensions/localization.md

 - The <xref:Microsoft.Extensions.Localization.RootNamespaceAttribute> sets `"Localization.Example"` as the root namespace.
 - The <xref:System.Console.OutputEncoding?displayProperty=nameWithType> is assigned to <xref:System.Text.Encoding.Unicode?displayProperty=nameWithType>.
 - When a single argument is passed to `args`, the <xref:System.Globalization.CultureInfo.CurrentCulture?displayProperty=nameWithType> and <xref:System.Globalization.CultureInfo.CurrentUICulture?displayProperty=nameWithType> are assigned the result of <xref:System.Globalization.CultureInfo.GetCultureInfo(System.String)?displayProperty=nameWithType> given the `arg[0]`.
-- The host is created with [defaults](generic-host.md#default-builder-settings), localization services, `MessageService`, and `ParameterizedMessageService` are all added to the `IServiceCollection` for DI.
+- The <xref:Microsoft.Extensions.Hosting.Host> is created with [defaults](generic-host.md#default-builder-settings).
+- The localization services, `MessageService`, and `ParameterizedMessageService` are registered to the `IServiceCollection` for DI.
 - To remove noise, logging is configured to ignore any log level lower than a warning.
 - The `MessageService` is resolved from the `IServiceProvider` instance and its resulting message is logged.
 - The `ParameterizedMessageService` is resolved from the `IServiceProvider` instance and its resulting formatted message is logged.